NebulousLabs/Sia/doc/API.md

 Siad API
 ========

 The siad API is currently under construction.
-The deprecated way of doing things is documented at the end of the (incomplete) new documentation.
-The new documentation is a spec for the 0.4.0 api.
-After a round of fixes and improvments for 0.4.1, the API will be frozen into 'compatibility mode', such that backwards compatibility is preserved with all apps in future upgrades.
-The API may change again when 1.0.0 is released.
+Under semantic versioning, the minor version will be incremented whenever API-breaking changes are introduced.
+Once siad hits v1.0.0, the major version will be incremented instead.

+All API calls return JSON objects.
+If there is an error, the error is returned in plaintext with an appropriate HTTP error code.
+The standard response is {
+"Success": true }.
+In this document, the API responses are defined as Go structs.
+The structs will be encoded to JSON before being sent; they are used here to provide type information.

+There may be functional API calls which are not documented.
+These are not guaranteed to be supported beyond the current release, and should not be used in production.

 Notes:
-- Requests must have their User-Agent string set to "Sia-Agent".
+- Requests must set their User-Agent string to contain the substring "Sia-Agent".
+- By default, siad listens on "localhost:9980".
+This can be changed using the '-a' flag when running siad.
 - The `types.Currency` object is an arbitrary-precision unsigned integer.
 In JSON, it is represented as a base-10 string.
 You must use a "bignum" library to handle these values, or you risk losing precision.

 Consensus
 ---------